[Note: Any changes from the copy handed out

 obtain through your data acquisition project.

-Further information about this assignment is posted on the
+Further information about this assignment is posted on the class

-class Web site.
-The steps in this assignment are as follows:
+assignment are as follows:

 Ø